rajanshah23/IncorpoFlow/README.md

 ```bash
 npm start
 ```
-Frontend will be available at http://localhost:5173/ (or another port if 5173 is busy).
+Frontend will be available at http://localhost:5173/ (Vite's default port).

 ##  Database Setup (local)
    Make sure PostgreSQL is running and create the database